-- 1. To identify a victim, the robot must stop by the victim for 1 second.
-After 1 second, it must send a command to the game manager with the type of the victim in a platform specific format. - 2.
-For successful victim identification, the centre of robot must be equal to or less than half a tile distance from the location of the victim, when the robot indicates a victim has been identified.
+- 1. To identify a victim, the Robot must stop by the victim for 1 second.
+After 1 second, it must send a command to the game manager with the type of the victim in a platform-specific format. - 2.
+For successful victim identification, the center of the Robot must be equal to or less than half a tile distance from the location of the victim when the Robot indicates a victim has been identified.

 - 3. Victim identification (VI).
 Points are rewarded for each Successful Victim Identification on the field. - a.
-For victims and hazmat signs located on a tile adjacent to a linear wall (even diagonally), i.e. all victims at the 6 tiles around a linear wall.
+For victims and hazmat signs located on a tile on a linear wall (within a 6 cm radius from a victim - see 4.6.2 above) in Area 4 or adjacent to a linear wall (even diagonally), i.e., all victims at the six tiles around a linear wall in Area 1 to 3 :

-i.
+- i.
 Victims: 5 points

-ii.
+- ii.
 Hazmat signs: 10 points

-b.
-On other walls (i.e.: floating walls)
+- b.
+On other walls (i.e., floating walls)

-i.
+- i.
 Victims: 15 points

-ii.
+- ii.
 Hazmat signs: 30 points

+Victims Score